Magda Konopka

 Magda Konopka (born 15 March 1943) is a Polish model and actress.
 She was born in Warsaw.

 In December 1967, she married a Franco-Canadian billionaire Jean-Louis Dessy in Chelsea, London.
 They separated after three months of marriage.

 She is reported to have been one of the women with whom Sean Connery had affairs in the early 1970s prior to his divorce from Diane Cilento.

+On TV she had a leading role in the episode A Fish out of Water (1969) in the classic series Department S.